bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 }
 {% endhighlight %}

-But **inside the function body, an argument, whether `lvalue reference` or `rvalue reference`, is an `lvalue` itself: it has a name like any other variable**.
+But **when used inside the function body, a parameter, whether `lvalue reference` or `rvalue reference`, is an `lvalue` itself: it has a name like any other variable**.

 {% highlight c++ linenos %}
-void fn(X && x)
+// parameter is rvalue reference void fn(X && x)
 {
-  // x is an lvalue here
+  // but here expression x has an lvalue value category
   // can use std::move to convert it to an xvalue
 }
 {% endhighlight %}

 From here, things get even more complicated when one notices that `const` matters.
-In the example below, `fn` can be called with both an `lvalue` and an `rvalue`.
+In the example below, `fn` can be called with both an `lvalue` and an `rvalue` argument.
 This is pre-C++ 11 behaviour that is unchanged.

 {% highlight c++ linenos %}
-void fn(const X &) { std::cout<< "const X &\n"; }
+// parameter is const rvalue reference void fn(const X &) { std::cout<< "const X &\n"; }

 int main()